petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-the-master-page-template.md

 The header composition is almost complete.
 Add the missing logo to the image fragment:

+1. (If the Background for the Header doesn't show) Click the *Header container*.
+On the right, select the *Styles* tab.
+Under Background, click Change Image/Select Image.
+In the Assets folder, select `header-background.svg`.

 1. Click the *Image* fragment twice to select the image-square inside the Image fragment.
 On the right, select the *Image Source* tab.

    You can also select the image-square by using the Browser menu on the left (1).